Woody plant encroachment: Causes

+Susceptibility of ecosystems

+There is evidence that some characteristics of ecosystem render them more susceptible to woody encroachment than others.
+For example, coarse-textured soils promote woody plant growth, while fine-textured soils limit it.
+Moreover, the likelihood of woody encroachment is influenced by soil moisture and soil nutrient availability, which is why it often occurs on downslope locations and coolers slopes.
+The causes of woody encroachment differ significantly under different climatic conditions, e.g. between wet and dry savanna.

 Various factors have been found to contribute to the process of woody plant encroachment.
-Both land use practices as well as global drivers can be drivers of woody plant encroachment.
+Both local drivers (i.e. related to land use practices) as well as global drivers can cause woody plant encroachment.
 Due to its strong link to human induced causes, woody plant encroachment has been termed a social-ecological regime shift.

-The causes of woody encroachment differ significantly between wet and dry savanna.
+Research shows that both legacy effects of specific events, as well as plant traits can contribute to encroachment.
+There is still insufficient research on the interplay between the various positive and negative feedback loops in encroaching ecosystems.

 Land use

-Where land is abandoned, the rapid spread of native bush plants is often observed.
+Where land is abandoned, and respective anthropogenic pressures cease, a rapid spread of native bush plants is often observed.
 This is for example the case in former forest areas in the Alps that had been converted to agricultural land and later abandoned.
 In Southern Europe encroachment is thus linked to rural exodus.
 In such instances, land use intensification, e.g. increased grazing pressure, is found to be effective against woody encroachment.
-More recently, it is observed that land use cessation is not the only driver of woody encroachment in aforement regions, since the phenomenon occurs also where land continued to be used for agricultural purposes.
+More recently, it is observed that land use cessation is not the only driver of woody encroachment in aforementioned regions, since the phenomenon occurs also where land continued to be used for agricultural purposes.

-But also land use intensification itself can be the cause of woody plant encroachment, especially in the following forms:
+In other regions land use intensification is the main cause of woody plant encroachment.
+This is due to the interrelated fragmentation of landscapes and the loss of historical disturbance regimes, mainly in the following forms: